Bonk-Army/ASE-Taskhub-Documentation/README.md

 - L inux
 - A pache
 - M ySql
+- A ngular

 ## 3. Specific Requirements
-[This section of the SRS should contain all the software requirements to a level of detail sufficient to enable designers to design a system to satisfy those requirements, and testers to test that the system satisfies those requirements.
-When using use-case modeling, these requirements are captured in the Use-Cases and the applicable supplementary specifications.
-If use-case modeling is not used, the outline for supplementary specifications may be inserted directly into this section, as shown below.]

 ### 3.1 Functionality
 This section will explain the different use cases, you could see in the Use Case Diagram, and their functionality.
+Until December we plan to implement:
+- User Registration
+- User Login
+- Class Functions
+- Team Functions
-Until December we plan to implement: to be determined (tbd) Until June, we want to implement: to be determined (tbd)
+Until June, we want to implement:
+- Colloborative Work
+- Grading
+- Notifications

-#### 3.1.1 Functional Requirement One
+#### 3.1.1 User Registration
-[The requirement description.]
+The User should be able to register.

+#### 3.1.2 Classes
+The registered User can be assigned to an class.

+#### 3.1.3 Teams
+The registered User should be able to join a team.

+#### 3.1.4 Colloborative Work
+The different users should be able to make an solution together

 ## 3.2 Usability
-to be determined (tbd)
+We want to create an lightway easy to use Webapp for working together colloborative.

-### 3.2.1 Usability Requirement One
+### 3.2.1 Easy to understand
-[The requirement description goes here.]
+An easy to understand overlay with all necessary informations and functions

+### 3.2.2 No Overloaded features
+We want to stay in an lightway app.
+Not many function noone ever will use.

 ## 3.3 Reliability
-to be determined (tbd)
+The webapp should be online at any time.

-### 3.3.1 Reliability Requirement One
+### 3.3.1 Backup feature of Solutions
-[The requirement description.]
+Backup the Solutions on a private space, to negate the possibility of Data loss

 ## 3.4 Perfomance
-to be determined (tbd)
+Should be quite quick, noone likes long loading apps

-### 3.4.1 Performance Requirement One
+### 3.4.1 Speed
-[The requirement description goes here.]
+Qick Loading Speed

 ### 3.5 Supportability
 to be determined (tbd)